Concept Design and Development

 -

-Brainstorm the kind of product features we want to include to assist with the daily workflow of the two different users
+Tailor dashboard features to assist with the daily workflow of the two significantly different users

 Live Map View